ShootProof/recruiting-qa/README.md

 * It's your first week at ShootProof.
 Your cross-functional scrum team, which includes specialists in design and sotware engineering, has refined and planned a user story.
 Unfortunately you've missed these working meetings.
 * Here's what they've recorded:
 ___
-## User story: As a studio, I want to sign up my studio for a shootproof trial.
+## User story: As a studio, I want to sign up my studio for a ShootProof trial.

 >Acceptance Criteria:
 >* Fast, correctly, and with no training